open-telemetry/opentelemetry-collector-contrib/processor/metricsgenerationprocessor/README.md

 ## Description

-The metrics generation processor (`experimental_metricsgenerationprocessor`) can be used to create new metrics using existing metrics following a given rule.
+The metrics generation processor (`metricsgenerationprocessor`) can be used to create new metrics using existing metrics following a given rule.
 This processor currently supports the following two rule types for creating a new metric.

 1. `calculate`: It can create a new metric from two existing metrics by applying one of the following arithmetic operations: add, subtract, multiply, divide, or percent.
 One use case is to calculate the `pod.memory.utilization` metric like the following equation-
 `pod.memory.utilization` = (`pod.memory.usage.bytes` / `node.memory.limit`)